Britney Spears’ Boyfriend, Sam Asghari, Posts Sweet Tribute To Her As She Seeks Mental Health Treatment

 Britney previously announced that she will be taking a hiatus from her career and postponed her new residency in Las Vegas.
 People Magazine reports that he is out of the hospital and recovering at home.

 Even though she is going through a serious family situation, it looks like she has a supportive boyfriend who is ready and willing to be there for when she needs her.
-Let’s hope that she and her family can get through this and that she’ll be back to performing at some point in the near future.
+Britney’s fans are hoping that she and her family can get through this and that she’ll be back to performing at some point in the near future.